jarqprog/ArtGallery/README.md

     At the moment API consumes data in JSon format, but handling xml will be added soon.

-    While triggering POST or PUT method you can provide data in different format in request body as long as data matches the specific DTO (interface) types you can find in package com.jarqprog.artGallery.api.domains
+    While triggering POST or PUT method you can provide data in different format in request body as long as data matches the specific DTO (interface) types you can find in package com.com.jarqprog.artGallery.api.domains

     On POST or PUT method nested objects are ignored, so there is no risk to change something accidentally.
 For example: